tealeeseng/RoboND-Rover-Project/writeup.md

 - Remove framerate and data keys logging to have easier tracing.

+- Reduce turning angle to 10 degree to reduce chance of self spinning on tunnel ends.
+Reset go_forward = 1000 as it was set to 3000 wrongly during commit.
+Thanks to reviewer for pointing that out.

 At the end, the Simulator manages to achieve the minimum requirement of mapping 40% of area with 60% fidelity.
-It takes about 150 seconds to complete that task.
+It takes about 200 seconds to complete that task.

 ![alt text][result]